nithya252006/loan-_utilization-_tracking-via-mobile-application/Design_review.md

 - Loan approval workflow.

 11. Conclusion:
-The Loan Tracking and Utilization Monitoring System provides an efficient and user-friendly platform for tracking loan utilization, managing expenses, storing proof documents, and generating reports.
-The design is modular, secure, scalable, and suitable for Android-based deployment using Java, XML, Python (Flask/Django), and MySQL.
+The Loan Tracking and Utilization Monitoring Application provides an efficient and user-friendly platform for tracking loan utilization, managing expenses, storing proof documents, and generating reports.